JasonLocklin/Dissertation/Prisms/Discussion.md

 to not only be perceived, but recalled again after a delay, and that delay putatively causes the task to rely heavily on ventral, working memory systems [@Ferber2006].
-When the patients performed the spatial working memory task after prism adaptation, they did show statistically significant improvement as a group, but that improvement, for the most part, would not be considered clinically significant.
-That is to say that the change left all four neglecting patients with large deficits relative to typical control performance, with three of those four performing well outside of what would be expected to be observed in the control population.
+When the patients performed the spatial working memory task after prism adaptation, while they did show statistically significant improvement as a group, the change left all four neglecting patients with large deficits relative to typical control performance, with three of those four performing well outside of what would be expected to be observed in the control population.

 [TE also not improved] Like the spatial working memory results, neglect patients displayed severe deficits on the temporal